An Updated List of the Best Canned Chili at the Grocery Store

 Great Value Chili with No Beans

-Great Value tastes great (like many Great Value foods), but it lacks the tender beans we crave and the meat isn’t the highest quality.
+Great Value canned chili tastes great (like many Great Value foods), but it lacks the tender beans we crave and the meat isn’t the highest quality.
 Still, it’s one of the only canned chilis we tried that actually includes monosodium glutamate (MSG), which is a powerful flavor enhancer.
 Here at Sporked, we like MSG in doses, and it does wonders for chili.
 Get the flavor however you can.
 This is cheap, inoffensive, no BS chili that you can do a lot of things with.
 Put this canned chili on hot dogs, nachos, spaghetti, Doritos, tacos, your pillow.
 It’s your world, baby.
-It’s among the best canned chili for versatility alone. —Danny Palumbo
+It’s some of the best canned chili for its versatility alone. —Danny Palumbo

 Credit: Ryan Martin / Walmart